8 tips to eat healthy food while traveling

 Some apps, websites or search engines can give you information about restaurants near you, based on your location.

 There are many ways you can stay fit and healthy and keep a balanced diet, although if you travel a lot, it might require more effort and a little preparation.
 Even if temptation to break the habit of eating healthy is strong, and it is just more convenient to rely on fast food and unhealthy snacks, with a little willpower and following these quick and easy tips, you can keep a healthy diet.

-Related article: 3 nutritional tips by Efrat Sharon
+- Related article: 3 nutrition tips by Efrat Sharon